-The first week of school consists of orientation activities and TIME: Health and Health Care Disparities and Inequities.
+The first week of school consists of orientation activities and TIME: Disparities and Inequities in Health and Health Care.
 This one-week course provides a great introduction to the rich culture and challenges of East Baltimore and allows the students to participate in service learning with their peers.
 It is an excellent opportunity not only to get to know their classmates in an active setting, but also to jump start the students' involvement in the Baltimore community.

 September Through December

-Following TIME: Health and Health Care Disparities and Inequities, the first four months of classes are the Foundations Block.
+Following TIME: Disparities and Inequities in Health and Health Care, the first four months of classes are the Foundations Block.
 This includes: